deekshachugh/msan622/project-prototype/README.md

 Here is the prototype of my shiny application:
 ![IMAGE](prototype.png)

 The prototype has the dropdown for various citites along with a slider to select which year and how many months the user want to look at a given time.
+I also want to add the filters for other weather variables but I am not sure how it will look on multiline plot.